 To modify the scanner's default settings, you first need to connect your scanner (or all-in-one) machine to the computer and then switch on the scanner.
 When you have done that, click on the START Menu button and then on the SETTINGS menu-item to bring up the SETTINGS control panel window whereby you then need to start typing the word SCAN.

 Fig 1.0 Click on the START Menu button and then on the SETTINGS menu-item to continue

 As you begin typing the edit box will automatically become active with the letter S and so on already inside it, so there is no need to click inside the edit box first.
 Once the word SCAN has been entered into the edit box click on the button/link called VIEW SCANNERS AND CAMERAS (Fig 1.1 below) to open the SCANNERS AND CAMERAS control panel window (Fig 1.2).

-Fig 1.1 - Type SCAN inside the SEARCH edit box and then click on the button/link called VIEW SCANNERS AND CAMERAS
+Fig 1.1 Type SCAN inside the SEARCH edit box and then click on the VIEW SCANNERS AND CAMERAS button/link

 When the SCANNERS AND CAMERAS control panel window appears (above), click on its PROPERTIES button to bring up the scanner's Properties window (below).
 On that window you can test (diagnose problems with) the scanner by clicking on the TEST SCANNER button.